Governed Agent Access Layer · v0.3.0

 One YAML.
 Every coding agent.
 Every machine.

-Stop copy-pasting CLAUDE.md into every project, re-registering MCP servers in every agent's JSON, and hoping your laptop and your desktop stay in sync. gaal keeps your skills, MCPs, and repos in one file, then applies them to Claude Code, Cursor, Codex, and 14 other agents with one command.
+Stop copy-pasting CLAUDE.md into every project, re-registering MCP servers in every agent's JSON, and hoping your laptop and your desktop stay in sync. gaal keeps your skills, content files, MCPs, and repos in one file, then applies them to Claude Code, Cursor, Codex, and 17 other agents with one command.

 curl -fsSL https://raw.githubusercontent.com/getgaal/gaal/main/scripts/install.sh | sh